matti/kontena-compose/README.md

 ## Adding node(s)

 ```
-# To use the defaults (connects to master running in ws://localhost:9292 (one machine will be both master and node))
+# To use the defaults (connects to master running in ws://localhost (one machine will be both master and node))
 bin/initialize remote-host-in-ssh-config node

 # .. or to specify settings
 bin/initialize remote-host-in-ssh-config node \
-  --version 1.0.6 \
+  --kontena_version 1.0.6 \
   --master_uri ws(s?)://public_ip_or_hostname_of_the_master \
   --grid_token mybettertoken
 ```